kubewarden/docs/docs/writing-policies/go/09-validation-with-queries.md

 1. You use the `validateLabel` function to validate the label and its value, as before.
 You're also adding the labels found in the Pod to a previously defined `mapset.Set`.
 1. If the validation produced an error, you immediately return with a validation rejection reply.
-1. As before, you iterate over the `constrainedLabels` to check all have are specified insthe Pod.
+1. As before, you iterate over the `constrainedLabels` to check all are specified in the Pod.
 The code has been slightly changed to make use of the previously populated `mapset.Set`.

 ## Testing the validation code